sindresorhus/got/readme.md

 ### Got

-TypeScript will automatically infer types for Got instances, but in case you want to define something like dependencies, you can import available types directly from Got.
+TypeScript will automatically infer types for Got instances, but in case you want to define something like dependencies, you can import the available types directly from Got.

 ```ts
 import {GotRequestMethod} from 'got';